koraytugay/koraytugay.github.io/content/literature/spring-boot-recipes.md

 1. Setup basic error handling features.
 1. Configure the `DispatcherServlet`

-An example to create a Controller and return json is as follows:
+An example to create a Controller and return JSON would be as follows:

 ```java
 package biz.tugay;